-Garland Ranch Waterfall Trail is a 2.1 mile lightly trafficked loop trail located near Carmel Valley, CA that features a waterfall and is rated as moderate.
+Garland Ranch Waterfall Trail is a 2.1 mile lightly trafficked loop trail located near Carmel Valley, California that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 We took our three kids on a hike weaving through the buckeye nature trail to the waterfall.
 Things are dry right now because of the drought and therefore, no waterfall.
 However, the dry basin under the area where the water usually falls was very interesting for my children.
 The nature trail was interesting and gave really cool facts about Native American acorn and buckeye uses.
 Lots of people with dogs.
 Great place to hike with dogs and kids.
 Getting to the waterfall is QUiCK!
 Not 3 miles.
 However, you can keep hiking up beyond it.